Cyclograpsus lavauxi: Description

-A number of different colour morphs have been observed in C. lavauxi.
-Their carapace can vary in colour between slate blue, bluish-grey, fawn, and yellowish-brown.
+A number of different color morphs have been observed in C. lavauxi.
+Their carapace can vary in color between slate blue, bluish-grey, fawn, and yellowish-brown.
 C. lavauxi carapaces can also contain several shades of grey, green, and brown, often with dark brown and red speckles.
-The underside of the crab is a lighter plain colour than the carapace.
-The legs display the same colouring as the carapace with brighter speckled colouring.
+The underside of the crab is a lighter plain color than the carapace.
+The legs display the same coloring as the carapace with brighter speckled colouring.